 This post may contain affiliate links.
 See my disclosure policy.

-When I’m in a grilling mood, chicken thighs are one of my go-to proteins.
-They’re more flavorful than chicken breasts, and they don’t need long to marinate.
-If you ditch the bones, they cook really quickly.
+Chicken thighs are one of my go-to proteins when I’m in a grilling mood.
+They’re more flavorful than chicken breasts and don’t need long to marinate.
+If you ditch the bones, they cook quickly.

-For this recipe, I kept the marinating time to a minimum so dinner doesn’t take too long.
-Then, the thighs are grilled at a low temperature, keeping the meat juicy and tender while giving the skin plenty of time to develop a subtle char.
-My family KNOWS when I’m cooking these because the house smells amazing!
+For this recipe, I kept the marinating time to a minimum so dinner is speedy.
+The boneless chicken thighs are grilled at a low temperature, keeping the meat juicy and tender while giving the skin plenty of time to develop a subtle char.
+My family KNOWS when I’m cooking these because the house smells fantastic!

 Table of Contents